ibalejandro/coding_dojos/challenge_1/README.md

 ```
  - Make the same procedure with the *nower_user* application.

-After done, both applications would be installed in your device, so you can user Nower.
+Having done this, both applications would be installed in your device, so you can use Nower.
 First, publish a new promo in the *Nower client* application, then go to the user one (*Nower*) and tap the update button located in the upper right corner, all the existing promos will be marked.
 Tap any promo to see it's content, then tape *Now* to accept it and get a code.

 ###Screenshots
 * Publishing a promo.